-Using the literature you have found, and also your own ad libitum sampling develop an ethogram to be used for behavioral observations.
+Using the literature you read and your own ad libitum sampling, develop an ethogram to be used for behavioral observations.
 Remember, an ethogram is a catalog of descriptions of behaviors for a specific species.
-Your ethogram need not include all behaviors that the animal may potentially display.
-Your ethogram need not even include all of the behaviors that the animal displays in your video clips.
-Your ethogram should include all behaviors that may be relevant for testing a specific hypothesis.
-Spend a few minutes discussing with your lab partner, and consulting the primary literature to formulate an hypothesis that could be tested through behavioral observation.
+Your ethogram need not include all behaviors that a cricket may potentially display.
+Your ethogram need not even include all of the behaviors that crickets display in this staged interaction.
+Your ethogram should include all behaviors that may be relevant for testing your specific hypothesis.
+Spend a few minutes discussing with your lab partner, and consulting the primary literature.
+Record your ethogram in your lab notebook.